plioi/plioi.github.io/_posts/2013-09-14-shufflin-aint-sortin.md

 string[] shuffled = array.OrderBy(x => rnd.Next()).ToArray();
 ```

 You may have also run into similar shufflers that use Guid.NewGuid() for the same effect.
 This seems pretty reasonable.
-We're &#8220;randomingly sorting&#8221; the items.
+We're "randomingly sorting&#8221; the items.
 Each time the sort algorithm needs to decide the order of two items, it'll basically flip a coin. **go What could wrong possibly?**

 I'm sure I've followed this advice on past projects, and never ran into any trouble.
 It might actually work, but if so it works only due to a convenient accident of implementation details.

 Sorting algorithms operate with a very specific contract in mind.
-They frequently need to compare two items, and you are expected to provide a consistent answer to the question, &#8220;Which comes first, a or b?&#8221;.
-(In the case of OrderBy, the lambda provides a &#8220;key selector&#8221; for shorthand: a comes before b if a's &#8216;key' comes before b's &#8216;key'.
+They frequently need to compare two items, and you are expected to provide a consistent answer to the question, "Which comes first, a or b?&#8221;.
+(In the case of OrderBy, the lambda provides a "key selector&#8221; for shorthand: a comes before b if a's &#8216;key' comes before b's &#8216;key'.
 The overall contract of consistent ordering is still present.)

 Consider a humble [Bubble Sort](http://stackoverflow.com/a/1595310):